WarrenWeckesser/numpngw/README.md

 * automatic creation of a palette for an indexed PNG file;
 * inclusion of `tEXt`, `tIME`, `bKGD` and `gAMA` chunks.

-This is prototype-quality software.
-The documentation is sparse, and the API will likely change.
+The package is written in pure python.
+The only external dependencies are numpy and setuptools.

+The package has a suite of unit tests, but it should still be considered prototype-quality software.
+There may be backwards-incompatible API changes between releases.

 This software is released under the BSD 2-clause license.